MicrosoftDocs/msteams-docs/msteams-platform/graph-api/activity-feed/test-activity-feed-notifications.md

 > You may need to replace other parameters as appropriate such as `username`, `password`, `chatId`,  etc.

 > [!div class="checklist"]
+>
 >* [Prepare your Office 365 tenant](../../concepts/build-and-test/prepare-your-o365-tenant.md).
->* [Upload your app package](../../concepts/deploy-and-publish/apps-upload.md#upload-your-package-into-a-team-using-the-apps-tab) directly to a specific team, one-to-one chat, or group chat.
+>* [Upload your app package](../../concepts/deploy-and-publish/apps-upload.md#upload-your-package-into-a-team-using-the-apps-tab) directly to a specific team, one-to-one chat, or group chat using the `Apps` tab or by selecting click the `More apps` icon on the left-rail app bar and choosing the `Upload a custom app link`.
 > * Open the [Postman](https://www.postman.com) app:

 * Select **File** -> **Import** -> **Upload Files** to upload the JSON file from your environment.